-I was irritated towards her but I cannot hold who doesn’t want to be by my side.
-I gathered some strength and told her, well that’s fine, if you don’t feel like staying with me despite what I did for you, go ahead, clearly, we don’t mean to each other the same.
+I was irritated toward her but I cannot hold who doesn’t want to be by my side.
+I gathered some strength and told her, “well that’s fine, if you don’t feel like staying with me despite what I did for you, go ahead, clearly, we don’t mean to each other the same.”

-She left my house!
+Then she just left my house!
 Left!
 Like she wasn’t anyone special to me.

 I was a little heartbroken because I really thought that things will flow for us from now but honestly that person or thing that left my house wasn’t her anymore, the real Leann wouldn’t have left like that and I wasn’t going to push things, she was gone for good and by her own choice.

-My entourage came a few hours later and said;
+My entourage must have stayed outside the house for what seemed hours, all this time while I been trying to get to an agreement with Leann.
+I saw them after Leann cracked the door open in her outburst, patiently waiting out probably trying to warn me of her.
+One of them went ahead and spoke;

 “That wasn’t Leann, Sheryl.
-The moment her head was taken, there is no turning back, she will never be the same, indeed you can regrow it and reshape it at will but you already lost your essence, your true self and that cannot be redone.”
+The moment her head was taken, there is no turning back, she will never be the same, indeed you can regrow it and shapeshift it at will but you already lost your essence, your true self and that cannot be redone.

-“We knew all that happened in there, including the offering but she was your friend and you were excited about bringing her back so we didn’t want to change your mind, we are meant to please you.”
+We knew all that happened in there, including the offering but she was your friend and you were excited about bringing her back so we didn’t want to change your mind, we are meant to please you.”

 I had mixed feelings because I didn’t know about this, I just freed Leann thinking I will get back the same person that entered there but not this thing that was simulating her.
 Also, my entourage, the women I released from that shithole knew about this, but why I’m I surprised? they betrayed Lilith in a snap, it was clear they will do the same to me.

+But things weren’t going to stay like that for long.

 Chapter 18

-But things weren’t going to stay like that for long, Leann went back to my house a few days later to do some controversial revelations about many things.
+Leann went back to my house a few days later.

 “I’ll be truly honest with you Sheryl, remember I was locked down there with malevolent spirits and even demons, I had to find my own way of defending myself or my stay in there would have become worse.
 Paimon visited me while I was there and I just wondered why?
 I have never dealt with a king of hell before, he said the price of your head has been increasing the more you beat enemies and earn new powers.”

-“I have failed you Sheryl as a friend but it was worth it, I know I’m not the same person anymore but is because, besides offering my head, I also offered… yours, not for the trinity but Paimon.
+“I have failed you Sheryl as a friend but it was worth it, I know I’m not the same person anymore but is because, besides offering my head, I also offered . . . yours, not for the trinity but Paimon.
 The one I gave the trinity was mine, after it I had a hard time trying to keep my own shape, that’s why I kept shifting shapes after giving them the box.
 Basically, I killed two birds with one stone, we been the birds of course.”

-What are you saying?
+“What are you saying?
 Nobody has chopped my head off; I was awake the whole time.
-You are just making out things Leann!
+You are just making out things Leann!”